Roryosullivann/S_C_Group_6/README.md

 # Modelling Motor Insurance Claims Data.

 This repository contains R code for building, cleaning, and modeling motor insurance claim frequency and severity data using Generalized Linear Models (GLMs).
-The code includes data preparation, feature engineering, and model testing for Poisson and Negative Binomial GLMs.
+The code includes data preparation, feature engineering, and model testing for Poisson and Gamma GLMs.

 ---